Pretro/gymstore/README.md

 + pip3 freeze > requirements.txt

-20.- Now lets create our Procfile.
+20.- Next step is to create our Procfile.
 This will tell Heroku to create a web dyno, that will run unicorn and serve our django app.

 ![Image of the settings file](media/pictures/pic7.png)